 TIPS: Below is a list of common Powerstroke oil leaks.
-The only positive way to identify the source of engine oil leaks is with dye additive and a black light inspection.
-We also recommend fixing many Powerstroke oil leak sources as our experience has taught us that if it isn't leaking now it will be soon...
+The only positive way to identify the source of engine oil leaks is with a dye additive and a black light inspection.
+We also recommend fixing many Powerstroke oil leak sources as our experience has taught us that if it isn't leaking now, it will be soon...

 - Bed plate seal (bottom half of the crankcase)

 - CAC tube seals (inter-cooler pipes)

 - CCV tubing (Crankcase Ventilation)

 - Front main crankshaft seal